rdfostrich/article-jws2018-ostrich/content/querying.md

 Version Materialization algorithm for triple patterns that produces a triple stream with an offset in a given version.
 </figcaption>
 </figure>

-`PatchedSnapshotIterator` returns a stream that first merges the snapshot with the deletions and then appends the additions stream.
-For both the addition and deletion streams, local changes are filtered out.
-That is because local changes mean that these triple are cancelled out for the given version as explained in [](#fundamentals), so they shouldn't be returned in materialized versions.

 The reason why we can use the deletion's position in the delta as offset in the snapshot is because this position represents the number of deletions that came before that triple inside the snapshot given a consistent triple order.